m-atmaca/create_jwt/README.md

 # create_jwt.py README

-This script is designed to generate a JWT token signed with X.509 certificates for use in Siemens MindSphere device integrations or similar scenarios.
+This script is designed to generate a JWT token signed with X.509 certificates for use in MindSphere device integrations.

 ## Usage